Edge of Empire: Romans in South Wales

 Day 3 - Caerwent -

 The tour continues to Caerwent, ancient Venta Silurum, on the road leading from Caerleon to Gloucester, which was established in AD 75 to settle the Silures and was expanded in the Hadrianic period.
 Here we see what has often been described as the most significant Roman walls in Britain, reaching the height of five metres.
 We continue to the site of the forum and basilica at the centre of the ancient city and thence to an ancient temple from the late antique period and to the remains of houses and shops excavated recently.
-Our last visit is to the Roman Villa at Lydney, built on the sea front in two different stages, in the Hadrianic and late antique periods.
+Our last visit is to the Roman Temple at Lydney, built on the sea front in two different stages, in the Hadrianic and late antique periods.
 Once situated in an unexcavated settlement, we see the remains of a hypocaust and a number of well-built rooms.

 |Meals included||Breakfast, Lunch|